grossesbewirken/jobrouter/README.md

 2nd.
 - The benefits of your offering.
-Images or video showing context of use.
+- Images or video showing context of use.

 3rd.
+- Benefit-driven features

+4th
-- Social proof.
+- Social proof
 - A reinforcement statement.

-4th.
+5th.
-A closing argument.
+- A closing argument.
-A call to action.
+- A call to action.

 - - - - - - - - - - - - - - - - - - - - - - - -